IHP Research & Engagement Fund Mini Grants

 • Any additional funding sources, applied for or awarded.

-• Brief letter(s) of endorsement or authorization for the following projects:
+• Brief letter(s) of endorsement or authorization, required for the projects identified below and welcomed (but not required) for other projects:

 • For student mini grants, a letter of support from the faculty mentor/sponsor